BlogFood & DrinkPractical Information

 In upmarket restaurants and major hotel dining rooms, water served is typically filtered or bottled.
 In local cafés and budget restaurants, water may be tap water.
 As a tourist, always ask for bottled water (eau en bouteille / ماء معدني) at restaurants and check that the seal on the bottle is intact when it arrives.

-Sources & disclaimer: This article is based on publicly available guidance from the U.S. Centers for Disease Control and Prevention (CDC) Traveler’s Health, the UK National Travel Health Network and Centre (NaTHNaC / TRAVAX), the World Health Organization (WHO), and the French Ministry of Foreign Affairs.
+Sources & disclaimer: This article is based on publicly available guidance from the U.S. Centers for Disease Control and Prevention (CDC) Traveler’s Health, the UK National Travel Health Network and Centre (NaTHNaC / TRAVAX), the World Health Organization (WHO), and the French Ministry of Foreign Affairs, supplemented by on-the-ground experience as a Moroccan resident.
 Water quality conditions can change — consult your country’s travel health authority or a travel medicine clinic for the most current advice before your trip.
 This article does not constitute medical advice.

 Others